Diting-li/DeepAttnMISL_MEDIA/README.md

 ### Data
 Need to specify the path of data label and image features Data labels are in csv format.
-Image features can be saved in npz format with clustering label, etc. More can be found in dataset definition.
+Image features can be saved in npz format with clustering label, etc.

+For example, patient 10000 has 100 sampled patches from at least 1 WSI, should stored as 10000.npz with the following information:
+1. 'vgg_features': vgg features of each patch, so 100*L
+2. 'pid': 10000, 1
+3. 'time': OS time, 1
+4. 'status': OS status, 1
+5. 'img_path': path of each patch, for example, './10000/1.jpg', 100*1
+6. 'cluster_num': cluster id of each patch.
+100*1

+More can be found in dataset definition.

 #### Input file format